MarquisOgre/digiswap-document/products/digiswap-exchange/digiswap-pools.md

 For example:

-* There are 10 LP tokens representing 10 DGP and 10 BNB tokens.
+* There are 10 LP tokens representing 10 DIGIS and 10 BNB tokens.
-* 1 LP token = 1 DGP + 1 BNB
+* 1 LP token = 1 DIGIS + 1 BNB
-* Someone trades 10 DGP for 10 BNB.
+* Someone trades 10 DIGIS for 10 BNB.
-* Someone else trades 10 BNB for 10 DGP.
+* Someone else trades 10 BNB for 10 DIGIS.
-* The DGP/BNB liquidity pool now has 10.017 DGP and 10.017 BNB.
+* The DIGIS/BNB liquidity pool now has 10.017 DIGIS and 10.017 BNB.
-* Each LP token is now worth 1.00017 DGP + 1.00017 BNB.
+* Each LP token is now worth 1.00017 DIGIS + 1.00017 BNB.

-To make being a liquidity provider even more worth your while, you can also put your LP tokens to work whipping up some fresh yield on the [DGP Farms](https://pancakeswap.finance/farms), while still earning your 0.17% trading fee reward.
+To make being a liquidity provider even more worth your while, you can also put your LP tokens to work whipping up some fresh yield on the [DIGIS Farms](https://pancakeswap.finance/farms), while still earning your 0.17% trading fee reward.

 ## Impermanent Loss